Chad Posthumus: Personal life and death

 Posthumus was diagnosed with type 1 diabetes at the age of seven.
 He was an advocate of incorporating sport and a healthy lifestyle into the management of diabetes.

 As a redshirt sophomore, while attending Howard College, Posthumus was named an Academic All-American and a member of the Dean's List.
 He also earned a 4.0 grade point average (GPA).

 Posthumus died in Winnipeg, Manitoba, on November 20, 2024, at the age of 33.
 He had suffered a brain aneurysm on November 9, followed by complications arising from corrective surgery.
+The Sea Bears retired the number 33 in his honour in their home opener of the 2025 CEBL Season.